 To this end, we detail here the parallel I/O performance of multiple HPC architectures through testing a set of selected I/O benchmarks.
 Results are presented from the following systems:

-ARCHER: the UK national supercomputing service, with a Cray Sonexion Lustre file system.
+ARCHER: the UK national supercomputing service, with a Cray Sonexion Lustre appliance.

+Cirrus: a Tier-2 HPC system hosted by the EPCC, with a DDN EXAScalar ES7K Lustre appliance

-COSMA: one of the DiRAC UK HPC resources, using a DDN implementation of the IBM GPFS file system.
+COSMA (aka COSMA5): one of the DiRAC UK HPC resources, using a DDN implementation of the IBM GPFS file system.

+COSMA6: the latest revision of the COSMA service, with a DDN EXAScalar Lustre appliance.

 UK-RDF DAC: the Data Analytic Cluster attached to the UK Research Data Facility, also using DDN GPFS.